 The undergraduate student must provide a clear description of the proposed activity, explain how it adds to his or her scholarly development, and if other IUP students are involved in the proposed activity, the applicant's unique role and unique benefit from participation must also be described.
 As part of the application, a faculty member must describe the importance of the activity as it relates to the student's scholarly goals and educational progress.

-Examples of eligible activities include serving as a moderator, discussant, or session chair at a disciplinary conference; presenting research methodology for feedback at a roundtable discussion at a conference; or leadership activities related to professional disciplinary associations.
+Examples of eligible activities include serving as a moderator, discussant, or proposer/organizer of a panel, roundtable, or focused session at a disciplinary conference; presenting research methodology for feedback at a roundtable discussion at a conference; or leadership activities related to professional disciplinary associations.
 Simply attending a conference, while a valuable learning experience, is not eligible for support.
 See Undergraduate Student Professional Development application and instructions.